 The Akeman Benefice is linked with the parish of Mönsterås-Fliseryd in the diocese of Växjö in Sweden, as part of the Oxford/Växjö Diocesan Link.
 We visit each other’s parishes from time to time and try to learn and pray together in a spirit of international and inter-church cooperation.
+Please see our Gallery page for photos of some of these recent visits.

 The Diocese of Oxford, England, is twinned with the Diocese of Växjö, Sweden.